flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-In this plane, tiles are treated as **sprites**, they are positioned in a 512x512 map and only a part of it (VDP's output resolution) is selected for display.
-This is convenient for hiding unwanted sprites or pre-rendering others that will be shown in the future.
-The VDP also provides **collision detection** between sprites by checking its *status* register.
+In this plane, tiles are treated as **sprites**, they are positioned in a **512x512 px** map and only a part of it (VDP's output resolution) is selected for display.
+This is convenient for hiding unwanted sprites or preparing others that will be shown in the future.
+The VDP also provides an old [collision detection]({{< ref "master-system#tab-4-1-collision-detection" >}}) function.

 Sprites are formed by combining up to 4x4 tiles (32x32 map) and selecting up to 16 colours (including *transparent*), if a bigger sprite is needed then multiple sprites can be combined into one.

 There can only be a maximum of 20 sprites per scan-line and 80 per screen (overflowing this will corrupt the whole layer).

-The region in VRAM where Sprites are defined is called **Sprite Attribute Table** and each entry contains: Tile index, layer coordinates (x and y), *Link* value (manages which sprites are drawn first), priority (the sprite with highest priority is the one to be displayed during overlaps), colour palette index and vertical and horizontal flip.
+The region in VRAM where Sprites are defined is called **Sprite Attribute Table** and each entry contains the tile index, layer coordinates (x and y), *Link* value (manages which sprites are drawn first), priority (the sprite with highest priority is the one to be displayed during overlaps), colour palette index and vertical and horizontal flip.
 {{% /inner_markdown %}}

 {{< /tab >}}

 {{< tab name="Result" >}}

 {{< float_block >}}
   {{< linked_img class="pixel" src="vdp_sonic/result.png" alt="Result" >}}